spatie/laravel-analytics/README.md

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

+## Postcardware

+You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment you are required to send us a postcard from your hometown.
+Please mention which of our package(s) you are using.

+Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

+The best postcards will get publish on the open source page on our website.

 ## Install

 This package can be installed through Composer.